-In this paper, a detailed design of double-line continuous U-beam bridge with variable width of urban rail transit is carried out.
-This bridge make a three-span continuous structure, it have a main span of 45m.
-With the width of 11.01m at the small mileage and 14.96m at the large mileage, it have a variable width far greater than that of other bridges of the same type, so the difficulty of the design process increases rapidly.
-The design combines the continuous structure system with the standard U-beam, it greatly reduces the structural volume, and forms a lightweight landscape together with the station.
-The design of the mid-web variable width segment adopts the system design method of “web thickens + box added + web forked”, which the structure changes from three webs to four webs during the process of broaden its width.
-The whole bridge is so complex and needs further study.
-By establishing the beam element model and three dimensional finite element model of the whole bridge, the transverse stress analysis, the local stresses of the variable width segment, the support reactions and multiple web shears distribution and the overall spatial stress effect analysis are carried out.
-The stress mechanism of the bridge is further discussed.
-Through the optimization analysis of the whole bridge, the thickness of the web and bottom plate of the bridge is reduced to further improve the mechanical performance of the structure, which provides a rational design method for this type of bridge.
+In this study, a detailed design for a double-line continuous U-beam bridge with a variable urban rail transit width is produced.
+This bridge has a three-span continuous structure and a variable width far greater than that of other bridges of the same type, which means that the difficulty of the design process increases rapidly.
+The design of the variable width segment adopts the “web thickened + box added + web forked” system design method for the mid-web.
+The entire bridge is complex and requires further study.
+Through establishment of a beam element model and three-dimensional finite element model of the entire bridge, analysis of the overall spatial stress effect, transverse stress, local stresses of the variable width segment, and support reactions and multiple web shear distributions are carried out.
+The stress mechanism of the bridge is then further discussed.
+Through optimization analysis of the entire bridge, the thicknesses of the web and bottom plate of the bridge are reduced to further improve the mechanical performance of the structure.
+Therefore, the method used in this study can be used to rationally research and design this type of bridge.